tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 <Animal> :== "cat" | "dog" | "camel"
 ```

 So our simple grammar consists of three terminals, each of which is a straight forward string *token* (a constant string that makes up a primitive word in our language).
 To parse such a token, we'll need a parser which succeeds if it finds the specified string next in its input.
 We'll use our `is` parser from above (which simply confirms a given character is next in its input).
 The type of is was `Char -> Parser Char`.
-Since `Parser` is an instance of `Applicative`, we can simply `traverse` is across the given `String` (list of `Char`) to produce another `String` in the `Parser` applicative context.
+Since `Parser` is an instance of `Applicative`, we can simply `traverse` the `is` parser across the given `String` (list of `Char`) to produce another `String` in the `Parser` applicative context.

 ```haskell
 string :: String -> Parser String